Nov 17, 2020

 Where to get a free COVID-19 test in Massachusetts

-Massachusetts’ Stop the Spread initiative provides free testing at sites in 18 communities with higher COVID-19 case counts.
+Massachusetts’ Stop the Spread initiative provides free testing at sites across the Commonwealth.

 In Boston, mobile free testing sites are available in a range of neighborhoods every day.
 Testing at the mobile sites is available to anyone, regardless of symptoms and insurance coverage.